 Real-time PCR is an updated PCR method that allows you to receive results as the reaction proceeds.
 Instead of waiting for the entire chain reaction to finish, you can watch the reaction proceed in “real time”.

-Our device takes approximately 30 – 55 minutes for a complete run.
+Our device takes approximately 30-50 minutes for a complete PCR run, but it really depends on the chemistry and specific test protocol.
 Contact us for the latest spec sheets.

 No, all of our products are currently for Research Use Only and not for use in diagnostic procedures.
 We intend to take a subset of our products through the US regulatory process in the near future.
 Contact Us if you have a specific application in mind and would like to collaborate.

 The Biomeme platform is currently being used for eDNA analysis by many industry leaders, including: Wildlife Conservation Society, Columbus Zoo & The Wilds, Yosemite National Park, Norwegian Veterinary Institute, Cornell University, Smith-Root, Washington State University, University of Guelph Biodiversity Institute, Precision Biomonitoring, and more.
 Many have published several recent case studies validating the value of the tool for eDNA.
 Contact Us to get copies of the latest research and/or download our Guide to Environmental DNA (eDNA).

 The two3 and three9 are designed for real-time PCR at the point of need: they are designed for applications that are time-sensitive and location-sensitive, where results from the field need to be actionable as soon as possible.
 Bring the lab to the sample!
 Factors to consider when choosing the appropriate PCR: